The Legend of Ares

+The game was first released in South Korea in 2004.
+Previous international versions of the game were released in 2006 and 2017, but both shut down within a few years.
+The current international version, published by Reforgix, exited beta and launched on August 3, 2024.

 Story

 Ares, Greek god of war, has become resentful of his fellow gods, and wishes to gain more power in order to defeat them.
 However, the Greek city-states are already warring, and Ares must find new lands in which war can be started.
 At the same time, the land of Arabic is at a restless peace, with the leaders of both The Holy Empire, and The Religious Alliance ready to break it.
 Ares travels to Arabic, appearing to Emperor Damion of The Holy Empire as a crow, and incites him to attack the Alliance.
 Athena, Ares' sister, gains knowledge of this plan, and also travels to Arabic, and informs the native god Kulam of the foreign gods intrusion.
 Under her guidance, Kulam has intercourse with Aleria, the daughter of Alliance leader Abner.

 Gameplay

 The game contains two nations which a player can choose to join: the Holy Empire and Religious Alliance.
 Players can also choose from four separate classes: (Knight, Spearman, Archer and Sorcerer), each with their own skills that are unique to their class.
 As with most RPGs, the more they play, the stronger they become; players must kill monsters for experience points (EXP) to level up.
 As a player advances in levels, trouble is bound to occur, not only with stronger monsters, but with players of either country.